Mary White Ovington: Biography

 The National Negro Committee held its first meeting in New York on May 31 and June 1, 1909.
-By May, 1910 the National Negro Committee and attendants, at its second conference, organized a permanent body known as the National Association for the Advancement of Colored People (NAACP).
+By May 1910, the National Negro Committee and attendants, at its second conference, organized a permanent body known as the National Association for the Advancement of Colored People (NAACP).
 Ovington was appointed as its executive secretary.
-Early members included Josephine Ruffin, Mary Talbert, Mary Church Terrell, Inez Milholland, Jane Addams, George Henry White, W.E.B.
-Du Bois, Charles Edward Russell, John Dewey, Charles Darrow, Lincoln Steffens, Ray Stannard Baker, Fanny Garrison Villard, Oswald Garrison Villard, and Ida B. Wells-Barnett.
-The following year Ovington attended the Universal Races Congress in London.
+Early members included Josephine Ruffin, Mary Talbert, Mary Church Terrell, Inez Milholland, Jane Addams, George Henry White, W. E. B. Du Bois, Charles Edward Russell, John Dewey, Charles Darrow, Lincoln Steffens, Ray Stannard Baker, Fanny Garrison Villard, Oswald Garrison Villard, and Ida B. Wells-Barnett.
+The following year, Ovington attended the Universal Races Congress in London.
 Richetta Randolph Wallace, who had worked with Ovington as a secretary for several years, was hired as the first office staff at NAACP headquarters in 1912.

 Ovington remained active in the struggle for women's suffrage.
-In 1921, she wrote to Alice Paul asking that a black woman be invited to the National Women's Party celebration of the passing of the nineteenth amendment.
+In 1921, she wrote to Alice Paul asking that a black woman be invited to the National Woman's Party celebration of the passing of the nineteenth amendment.
 Ovington was also a pacifist who opposed the United States's involvement in the First World War.
 During the war Ovington supported A. Philip Randolph and his magazine The Messenger, which campaigned for black civil rights.

 After the war, Ovington served the NAACP as a board member, executive secretary, and chairman.
 She inspired other women to join the NAACP, and in so doing, made a significant contribution to the multi-cultural composition of the organization.
 NAACP fought a long legal battle against segregation and racial discrimination in housing, education, employment, voting, and transportation.
-They appealed to the Supreme Court to rule that several laws passed by Southern states were unconstitutional and won three important judgments between 1915-1923 concerning voting rights and housing.
+They appealed to the Supreme Court to rule that several laws passed by Southern states were unconstitutional and won three important judgments between 1915 and 1923 concerning voting rights and housing.